By Kenya Barrett

 Tips and Tricks

-Follow the signs of the Royal Route, a traditional path that Prague’s royals once followed on the way to their coronation.
+Follow the path of the Royal Route, once taken by Prague’s royalty on their way to coronations.

-After a meal, place your fork and knife side by side on your plate if you’d like waiter to take your plate away.
+After finishing a meal, place your knife and fork side by side on your plate to signal the waiter.

-Official taxis in Prague must have a yellow roof lamp with "TAXI" printed in black letters on both sides.
+Official taxis should display a yellow roof light with “TAXI” in black on both sides.

 Day Trips